The East Algarve is the less touristic part of this world-famous resort in Portugal.

 The blue waters of the Atlantic, the golden sandy beaches, the Ria Formosa, the exquisite gastronomy, the friendly people, all of this is widely known.
 But there are still secret spots, landscapes to be uncovered, and ways and traditions unknown to many.

 This tailored tour based in Tavira is designed by local residents.
-You’ll get a one-of-a-kind experience into the natural, human, and cultural heritage of the East Algarve.
+You’ll get a one-of-a-kind experience of the natural, human, and cultural heritage of the East Algarve.

 Tavira, on the south slopes of the Serra do Caldeirão, is a quaint and picturesque town, surrounded by a landscape dotted with olive, almond, fig, carob, and palm trees.